-- Use the supplied camera plate to mount the pilot camera.
+• Use the supplied camera plate to mount the pilot camera.
 The mounting pattern is designed to be compatible with most standard 32x32 mm board cameras.
 You might need to break-away excessive board support.
-Either use two small zip-ties, rubber bands or four M2x15mm screws and nuts (not supplied) to mount the camera (use threadlock.) - Plug in the cable connector for the camera and insert the tabs on the top and bottom of the camera frame in the corresponding routed gaps on the frame.
-For a secure mount, you can add solder to the three exposed solder spots, or leave it for easy hot swapping in the field. - Decide whether you can use the supplied wires and connector socket on the top frame or connect the camera and video transmitter via the round solder pads.
+Either use two small zip-ties, rubber bands or four M2x15mm screws and nuts (not supplied) to mount the camera (use threadlock.)

+• Plug in the cable connector for the camera and insert the tabs on the top and bottom of the camera frame in the corresponding routed gaps on the frame.
+For a secure mount, you can add solder to the three exposed solder spots, or leave it for easy hot swapping in the field.

+Decide whether you can use the supplied wires and connector socket on the top frame or connect the camera and video transmitter via the round solder pads.
 The supplied picoblade Molex cable "5V VTx" are designed to work with the TBS GREENHORN, TBS ROOKIE, Lawmate video transmitters, and the supplied "12V CAM" cable with the TBS59/TBS69 cameras respectively.
 You can of course modify and solder the wires to suit your specific need.
+The connector wire color and signal arrangement is shown in the picture previously, where yellow is video, white is audio, red is power and black is ground.